-Herzlich Willkommen & Welcome
+Herzlich willkommen & Welcome

 Als Diplom-Übersetzerin (Englisch / Spanisch / Deutsch) begleite ich Texte auf dem Weg in eine andere Sprache.
 Bevor sie die Reise antreten, korrigiere und/oder lektoriere ich Ihre Texte auf Wunsch als Teil meiner Arbeit für Sie.
 Auf den folgenden Seiten erfahren Sie mehr über mich und über bereits abgeschlossene Textreisen.